johngalt01/PPMVIEW2/README.md

 some bug fixes
 added Okidata 192 ML printer support.

+Warning!!
+NOT compatable with the Okidata 192 IBM Compatable version of the same printer.

 added some additional test images to play with

 This is my own version of the original PPMVIEW program by eightbitswide